Meet Our Spiritual Leader

-Nada Frazier is a sacred servant, inspirational speaker, writer, award winning photographer, reiki master teacher, and volunteer for Community Hospice of Northeast Florida, serving as an Ambassador, PedsCare volunteer, and Spiritual Care volunteer.
+Nada Frazier is a non-denominational minister and has served as Spiritual Leader at Unity of Jacksonville Beach since 2015.
+She is a sacred servant, inspirational speaker, writer, award winning photographer, reiki master teacher, and volunteer for Community Hospice and Palliative Care of Northeast Florida, serving as an Ambassador, PedsCare volunteer, and Spiritual Care volunteer.
 Much of Nada’s spiritual studies and sacred service center around the soul’s spiritual journey.
-Nada honors the teachings of and is active in the Lakota community.
+Nada honors the teachings of the Lakota community.

 “Unity of Jacksonville Beach is my home church,” says Nada.
 “I attended my first Unity service at UJB, led by founder Rev. Dolores Vetter, at a time in my life when I was seeking a diverse, growing conscious community focused on practical Christianity, that supported my inter-faith beliefs of honoring each individual’s walk with the God of their understanding, and supported the Lakota “Mitakuye Oyasin” interconnectedness belief that we are all relatives, that we are One.
 I believe we all have a spark of Divine Light within and are a reflection of God.
 I will continue to do my best to reflect that love and light and support others as they walk their spiritual paths.
 I prefer to simply be called by my first name, ‘Nada.’
 ‘Nada’ means ‘hope’ and I was named for my Grandmother Hope.
 If I do no more than reflect hope to all I encounter, I am grateful.”